Masthead

 Q

 I have a question about solar radiation storms and airline travel.
 On 15 July 2000, I flew with my then 12-year-old daughter from Salt Lake City via Las Vegas to Albany, New York.
-The flight left at 14:00 MDT from Salt Lake City and arrived in New York City at 23:00 EDT.
+The flight left at 14:00 Mountain daylight time from Salt Lake City and arrived in New York City at 23:00 Eastern daylight time.

 However, I have some further questions on this due to a recent condition that my daughter has developed.
 She has been diagnosed with secondary hypothyroidism.
 We were told that the most common cause of this is a tumor of the pituitary gland.
-MRI scans have shown no tumor and she is currently just being watched.
+Magnetic resonance imaging (MRI) scans have shown no tumor, and she is currently just being watched.

-I have looked at the archives of the space weather alerts from the National Oceanic and Atmospheric Administration Web site during the UTC times of our flight that day and wonder if you could comment on this.
+I have looked at the archives of the space weather alerts from the National Oceanic and Atmospheric Administration website during the times of our flight that day and wonder if you could comment on this.
 I would like to get some idea of our radiation exposure that day and if it put us at any increased risk.

-Also, I am not certain what the difference is between a solar radiation storm and a geomagnetic storm.
-I think we flew mostly during the geomagnetic storm, but would appreciate your comments on this.
-I do remember seeing the Aurora Borealis light display from the plane as we flew.
+I think we flew mostly during the geomagnetic storm but would appreciate your comments on this.
+I do remember seeing the aurora borealis light display from the plane as we flew.

 Thank you for the public health service that you provide.